CATHOLIC MEDICAL GUILD OF DALLAS

 2023

-October 14, 2023, 5:00 PM: White Mass at the Cathedral Shrine of the Virgin of Guadalupe celebrated by the Bishop.
+October 14, 2023, 5:00 PM: White Mass at the National Shrine Cathedral of Our Lady of Guadalupe celebrated by the Bishop.
 Reception and Dinner to follow in the Gran Salon.
+Speaker: Arland Nichols, President, St. John Paul II Foundation.
+His topic: "Healthcare in the Teaching of 4 Recent Popes - Common Themes & Differing Points of Emphasis".

 September 7 - 9, 2023: Phoenix, AZ.
 CMA Annual Educational Conference: "Be Not Afraid: Courageous Catholic Medicine". www.cathmed.org/events/annual-educational-conference/